This article is a continuation of our blog series on laser dentistry specifically focused on how dental lasers can help clean your teeth.

 We have seen great improvements in gum health in patients with early and localized signs of gum disease especially when we pair our laser prophylaxis appointment with good home oral hygiene protocols and shorter recall intervals.

 Unfortunately, insurance companies are always behind the leading edge in high tech healthcare and most do not cover this part of the procedure.
 However, your insurance coverage may be different.
 Please call your dental insurance carrier for specifics about your policy.

-How Much Does Laser Teeth Cleaning Cost?
+How Much Does Laser Bacterial Reduction Cost?